-As schools (including childcare settings and nurseries) begin to re-open in a phased manner, more children are eligible to return in addition to those During the COVID-19 outbreak, schools (including childcare settings and nurseries) have been closed to children, unless considered vulnerable or the children of key workers.
-However, some year groups face little or no school attendance until the new academic year.
-Schools do, however, have additional scope to offer on-site education to children who, though they may not have a social worker at the current time, are considered to have safeguarding needs or a likelihood of needing social care support in the future.
+As a result of the national lockdown, schools (except for childcare settings and nurseries) are once again closed to children, unless considered vulnerable or the children of key workers.
+Schools do, however, have additional scope to offer on-site education to children who, though they may not have a social workers at the current time, are considered to have safeguarding needs or a likelihood of needing social care support in the future.

 Even for those children not attending school, teachers and staff should have arrangements in place to provide education remotely, make provision for those receiving free school meals to continue to access this (for example, in supermarket vouchers or food parcels) and to fulfil their statutory safeguarding obligations.
 Contact details and working arrangements for the Designated Safeguarding Lead (DSL) should be made accessible on the school’s website and these staff remain a key contact for practitioners, parents and children.

-Where children are eligible to attend school during the COVID-19 outbreak and the phased return, but parents are reluctant to allow their children in, practitioners should work with families to understand their concerns and encourage them to let their children attend.
+Where children are eligible to attend school during the current national lockdown but parents are reluctant to allow their children in, practitioners should work with families to understand their concerns and encourage them to let their children attend.

-Whilst continuing to work to safeguard children and their families, local Child and Adolescent Mental Health Services (CAMHS) are likely to have made changes to the way that support is accessed, including moving face-to-face appointments to telephone consultations and reducing community visits to only those deemed high-risk.
+Whilst continuing to work to safeguard children and their families, local Child and Adolescent Mental Health Services (CAMHS) may have ongoing changes to the way that support is accessed, including moving face-to-face appointments to telephone consultations and reducing community visits to only those deemed high-risk.
 Where concerns are held that a child or family need CAMHS review or support, the local team or key worker can be contacted in the first instance to seek advice and further discussion.

 What can you do to help?